faizalrf/documentation/streaming-mariadb-backlup.md

 .
 ```

-We can see, based on our optimization parameters we are able to support 8 parallel threads whoch are doing a combined 77k+ inserts per second.
+Based on the optimization parameters, we can see that 12 parallel threads can achieve a combined 77k+ inserts per second.

-The current size of the data directory is roughly 30G
+The current size of the data directory is roughly 43GB

 ```
 [shell] du -h /var/lib/mysql/